 Each year, thousands of people take part in the various races falling under the umbrella of the Vienna marathon.
 And those of us with a little less energy get to watch.

-- Prestigious international marathon with a top-class field
+- Major international marathon with a top-class field

-- Lots of ancillary races and events, too
+- Plenty of ancillary races and events, too

 The event and its route

-Now in its 37th year, the Vienna marathon attracts runners from all over the world, including top-class athletes with Olympic experience.
+As such, the Vienna event attracts competitors from all over the world, including top-class athletes with Olympic experience.

-- The Prater with the Riesenrad and national stadium
+- The Prater with the Riesenrad and national football stadium

-- The Stadtpark and around the Ring boulevard to, for example, the Kunsthistorisches Museum, Naturhistorisches Museum, Hofburg Palace, Rathaus (and finish line), etc.
+- The Stadtpark and around the Ring boulevard to the Rathaus (and finish line)

 - Schönbrunn Palace